About the Jersey Probation and Aftercare Service

 - apologise on behalf of the relevant section of the Jersey Probation and Aftercare Service (if the complaint is deemed to be fair) and explain the steps it has taken to avoid it happening again

-- notify the complainant that if he/she is not happy with this decision, then they should write to the Chief Probation Officer (CPO) within 14 calendar days of receiving the reply that he/she wishes to take it further.
+- notify the complainant that if they is not happy with this decision, then they should write to the Chief Probation Officer (CPO) within 14 calendar days of receiving the reply that they wishes to take it further

 How to give positive feedback